melisplatform/melis-cms-page-script-editor/README.md

 ### Scripts Tab in Melis CMS' Page System

-- A 'Scripts' tab is added inside Melis CMS' page system where the user can add scripts to be inserted after the opening head tag (<head>), or before the closing head tag (</head>), or before the closing body tag (</body>) of the page when rendered
+- A 'Scripts' tab is added inside Melis CMS' page system where the user can add scripts to be inserted after the opening head tag, before the closing head tag, or before the closing body tag of the page when rendered
-- The user can opt to exclude the site's scripts and just include the page's defined scripts in the rendering
+- The user may opt to exclude the site's scripts and just include the page's defined scripts in the rendering

 ### Scripts Tab in Melis CMS' Tool Site